Nara Prefecture: Demographics

 Basin, representing a density of 1,531 people per km2.
-To the contrast, the combined district Gojō and Yoshino District occupies almost 64% of the land, while only 6% of people lives there, resulting in a density of 39 people km2.
+In contrast, the combined district Gojō and Yoshino District occupies almost 64% of the land, while only 6% of people lives there, resulting in a density of 39 people km2.

 Nara prefecture had the highest rate in Japan of people commuting outbound for work, at 30.9% in 2000.
 A similar tendency is seen in prefectures such as Saitama, Chiba, and Kanagawa, all three of them having over 20% of people commuting for other prefectures.